bioinfo-ut/PhenotypeSeeker/README.md

 We provide appropriate 64-bit Linux binaries for Genometester4 and mash programs in PhenotypeSeeker/bin directory.

-Therefore, the easiest solution could be to just move the PhenotypeSeeker/bin directory into directory specified in $PATH variable (e.g. /usr/bin).
+Therefore, the easiest solution (integrated into our example installations) could be to just copy the files from PhenotypeSeeker/bin directory into directory specified in $PATH variable (e.g. /usr/bin).

 You can also install Genometester4 and mash from source.